markhgn/markhgn.github.io/_posts/2013-08-22-when-people-really-care.md

 [![Frack Off](/assets/images-inline/frack-off.jpg)](/assets/images-original/frack-off-large.jpg)

 Compare this to Jaguar's Page.
 Many more people have 'Liked' the Page, over 2.2 million.
-'People Talking About This' stood at 3% of those total 'Likes' on the day I checked and many of those interactions were coming from the Indian contingent that 'Like' the Page, whomsoever they may be.
+'People Talking About This' stood at 3% of those total 'Likes' on the day I checked.
+This is woeful but entirely typical of a 'brand' effort.
+Many of those interactions were coming from the Indian contingent that 'Like' the Page, whomsoever they may be.

 [![Jaguar](/assets/images-inline/jaguar.jpg)](/assets/images-original/jaguar-large.jpg)